 Trucking accidents are serious and often fatal events.
 According to reports by the U.S. Department of Transportation Fatality Analysis Reporting System (FARS), a total of 4,119 people died in large truck crashes in 2019.
 The vast majority of those deaths were occupants of other motor vehicles.
 Unfortunately, many of those accidents are caused by poorly maintained brakes, driver fatigue, or the failure of the trucker driver to follow well-established safety rules.
 So how does a truck accident victim prove that the driver or the trucking company was largely at fault for the accident?
-Our personal injury and trucking accident attorneys explain what you need to know about proving fault in a trucking accident.
+Contact an attorney that handles trucking accidents to explain what you need to know about proving fault in a truck accident.

 What Kind of Evidence Can Be Collected From a Truck After an Accident?

 Trucking accidents are more complex than accidents involving non-commercial passenger vehicles.
 Truck drivers must adhere to strict regulations that control how many hours a day a driver can work without a break and how often trucks need to be serviced and maintained.
 Obtaining internal company documents can be an important step in proving your case.
 Police reports, witness accounts, and other types of evidence can pinpoint the true cause of the accident and assign fault.

 Other types of important evidence include: driver logbooks, which show how many miles a driver has traveled and for how many hours; truck inspection reports; weigh station tickets; and post-accident drug and alcohol testing results.
 In addition, certain models of trucks may contain an Event Data Recorder (EDR), commonly referred to as a ‘black box.’
 Much like the black box of an airplane, the EDR records a large amount of data (such as speed, brake usage right before the crash, seatbelt use, and much more) that can be critical in proving liability.